limchiahooi/us-treasury-yield-spread/README.md

 # U.S. Treasury Yield Spread
 <br>
 This repo contains the U.S. Treasury Yield Spread project as part of my data science portfolio.
-The objective of this project is to visualize the US Treasury Yield Spread chart using data downloaded from the US Department of The Treasury website.
+The objective of this project is to visualize the U.S. Treasury Yield Spread chart using data downloaded from the U.S. Department of The Treasury website.

 1. [Problem Statement](#ps)
 2. [Dataset](#data)